Zahner-elektrik/Thales-Remote-Python/README.md

 zahnerZennium.getImpedance()

 zahnerZennium.disablePotentiostat()
+zenniumConnection.disconnectFromTerm()
 ```

 # 📖 Examples
 There is at least one example for each possible electrochemical method that can be controlled remotely.

 [BasicIntroduction.ipynb](Examples/BasicIntroduction/BasicIntroduction.ipynb) is the most basic introduction, which describes the connection setup in detail.
-For each example there is a Jupyter notebook which explains the example code in detail.
+For each example there is a [Jupyter](https://jupyter.org/) notebook which explains the example code in detail.
 For the user there is a Python script for each example which contains the pure Python code so that Jupyter does not need to be installed.

 In the examples only one method is explained and parameterized at a time for better comprehension.
 But the methods can also be combined flexibly in a Python script, for example a CV measurement followed by an EIS measurement.